forzavitale/GlassdoorDS/README.md

 # Data Scientist job survey on Glassdoor.com

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Curious about the current job market for data scientist roles, I wrote a bot to gather data satisfying the following conditions:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I was curious about the current job market for data scientists, so I wrote a bot (obvi) to gather Glassdoor.com postings which satisfy the following conditions:

 * full-time
 * in NYC